Zariski's multiplicity conjecture for quasihomogeneous hypersurfaces with non-isolated singularities: The multiplicity of the image of a finite map germ for the case

+\textit{Therefore, $G(X,Y,Z)=Z^3-X^3Y-Y^2-3XYZ$ is a defining equation of $(\textbf{Y},0)$.
+Again, it follows by} \rm{\cite[\textit{Prop.} 3.1]{[12]}} \textit{that $g$ is of degree one onto its image.
 We have that $g$ is quasihomogeneous of same type as $f$.
 However, the multiplicity of $(\textbf{X},0)$ is $3$, on the other hand the multiplicity of $(\textbf{Y},0)$ is $2$.
-This shows that Question $3$ has a negative answer (note that $g$ is finitely determined while $f$ is not). \end{example}
+This shows that Question $1$ has a negative answer (note that $g$ is finitely determined while $f$ is not).} \end{example}

+\begin{example} Consider the map germs $f,g:(\mathbb{C}^2,0)\rightarrow(\mathbb{C}^3,0)$ given by $f(x,y)=(x^2,y^3,(x+y)^5)$ and $g(x,y)=(x^2,y^3,(x+y)^7).$ We have that $f$ and $g$ are finitely determined (see \rm{\cite[\textit{Ex.} 16]{Guille}}\textit{).
+Furthermore, However, note that the degree $d_3$ of $f$ is $5,$ while the degree $d_3$ of $g$ is $7.$ This example shows that the multiplicity of the image of a finitely determined, quasihomogeneous map germ does not depend of the degree $d_3$ (provided that the degrees are ordered and $d_3$ is the largest of them).} \end{example}

+The reader may wonder about the possibility of extending the Lemma \ref{lema aux5} for finitely determined, quasihomogeneous $f:(\mathbb{C}^n,0)\rightarrow(\mathbb{C}^{n+1},0)$ map germs (as in Question 2 in Introduction).
+We will address this problem in Section \ref{sec4} with an additional assumption (see Theorem \ref{lemamult}).